Process Flow

 Live State on the Schematic

-The schematic updates in real-time to reflect the current state of machines:
+The schematic updates to reflect the current state of stations and machines:

 Context Actions

-Right-clicking or clicking a node opens an action panel with:
+Clicking a station or equipment node opens an action panel with:

-- Start Batch — begin a new batch on the machine
+- Start Batch — begin a new batch (requires selecting a product)

-- Complete Batch — finish the current batch
+- Complete Batch — finish the current batch, clock everyone out

 - Log Downtime — record a downtime event